Krzysztof-Cieslak/devlog/README.md

 ## Copyright

 The library is available under [MIT license](LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.

+## Acknowledgements

+-   https://github.com/rodneylab/sveltekit-shiki-code-highlighting - using SvelteKit with Shiki
+-   https://codehike.org/ - Build first-class code walkthroughs for the web using MDX and React.